-Hydrogen is one of the most abundant elements in the universe and could play a significant role in the transition to a clean and low-carbon energy system.
-Shell sees potential for the use of hydrogen in a variety of areas, from transport to industry to heating.
+Hydrogen is one of the most abundant elements in the universe and could play a significant role in the transition to a low-carbon renewable energy system.
+Shell sees potential for the use of hydrogen power in a variety of areas, from transport to industry to heating.
 Find out more below.

 How can the UK transition to a low-carbon energy future while also making sure everyone continues to have access to the energy they need?
 Meeting this challenge will require fundamental changes in the types of energy we use, as well as the way in which it’s produced.

 As a clean, safe and versatile energy carrier, hydrogen, and hydrogen fuel-cell technologies, have significant potential to enable this transition.
-Hydrogen is exciting energy option with lots still to be explored, and Shell sees the opportunity for hydrogen in a number of areas:
+Hydrogen is exciting energy option with lots still to be explored, and Shell sees the opportunity for hydrogen power in a number of areas:

 In hydrogen vehicles, energy is stored as compressed hydrogen fuel.
 This means that these vehicles can drive up to 700 km without refuelling and take only a few minutes to refuel.

 Hydrogen vehicles also produce no greenhouse gases from the exhaust pipe – the only emission is water vapour.
-And when renewable electricity is used to make the hydrogen, then the process of driving a hydrogen vehicle is nearly emission-free.
+And when renewable electricity is used to make the hydrogen, then the process of driving a hydrogen powered vehicle is nearly emission-free.

 In the UK, Shell has opened three hydrogen refuelling stations so far with partner ITM Power, at Shell Beaconsfield, Shell Cobham and Shell Gatwick North, with three more to follow.

 Some industries have started to use hydrogen as a feedstock, or fuel, to power processes.
 And when the hydrogen is produced cleanly it can lower the carbon emissions of the industrial process.

-Shell is currently exploring several initiatives across the UK that may ultimately increase the production of clean hydrogen, particularly for use in industry.
+Shell is currently exploring several renewable energy initiatives across the UK that may ultimately increase the production of clean hydrogen, particularly for use in industry.

 Heating is another area that is difficult to decarbonise, and currently heating Britain’s buildings and hot water is responsible for nearly a fifth of UK greenhouse gas emissions.